 ARCHITECT?
 Schedule a Lunch and Learn!

-Kurapia is a NEW drought tolerant and low maintenance turf alternative natural ground cover sod in California, Arizona and Nevada.
+Kurapia is a drought tolerant and low maintenance turf alternative natural ground cover sod in California, Arizona and Nevada.
 Once established, it requires less maintenance and needs less water than cool and warm season turfgrasses.

 Establishment takes approximately 21-30 days (March-September) and requires regular irrigation.
 Once established, Kurapia's water requirement can be maintained aesthetically at 50% of the evapotranspiration versus 80% for cool season fescue.